LumoSQL/lumosql/doc/lumo-build-benchmark.md

 which follow it
 * `version-` (e.g. `3.17.0-`): the specified version and all the ones which precede it
+* commit-`id` (e.g. `commit-9c4e21abdca664d6b7bcf0043fe9ec05ef8b2949`):
+the specified commit ID according to the version control system, which does not need to be a formal release

 For example, the following sqlite version list: